Web Therapy

-Web Therapy is an improvised online series starring Lisa Kudrow as Fiona Wallice, a therapist who has conceived of a new form of therapy, the titular "web therapy".
+Web Therapy is an improvised web series starring Lisa Kudrow as Fiona Wallice, a therapist who has conceived of a new form of therapy, the titular "web therapy".
 The series debuted on LStudio.com on September 22, 2008.

 Synopsis

 Fiona Wallice is a therapist who has conceived of a new "modality" of therapy: the titular "web therapy".
 In her estimation, the traditional "50-minute hour" version of therapy gives people too much leeway to talk about irrelevant things.
 By dramatically shortening session time, she hopes to get results more quickly.
 Her sessions take place via webcam over the internet using Skype.
 They are taped in the hope of attracting investors into promoting her new technique as a worldwide therapy option.

 A dark comedy, much of the humor revolves around Fiona's obvious self-interest and how it overshadows her legitimate ability to determine people's issues quickly and effectively.
 (For instance, in "Sibling Ribaldry," she manages to completely clarify a couple's romantic emotional issues in thirty seconds but does so only to bring them around so she can then film them discussing more trivial sexual issues that are more shocking.)